wangzhou/uadk/docs/wd_design.md

 ### NOSVA Scenario

+In the NOSVA scenario, Warpdrive works whatever IOMMU is enabled or not.
+Since scatter/gather mode isn't enabled, DMA needs continuous memory.
+So physical address should to be filled for DMA transaction.

+When user application needs memory, it should send memory request to Warpdrive.
+The memory with physical continuous address is allocated by DMA API in kernel space.
+Warpdrive maps the continuous memory in kernel space to **UACCE_QFRT_SS** qfile region.

+When user wants to integrate Warpdrive into some libraries with NOSVA scenario, user has to do an extra memory copy since it needs the memory with physical continuous address.

+And DMA API can't allocate large size memory.
+NOSVA scenario isn't the major target in Warpdrive.
+Warpdrive is designed for SVA scenario.
+So NOSVA scenario will be abandoned in the future.

 #### NOSVA Interfaces

-In the NOSVA scenario, it supports both IOMMU and NOIOMMU mode.
-So physical address is used in DMA transaction.
-Since scatter/gather mode isn't enabled, DMA needs continuous memory.
-Now *alloc_pages()* is used to allocate continuous address.
-When user process needs physical memory, it has to allocate memory from the reserved memory region.
-When user wants to integrate warpdrive into some libraries, user has to do an extra memory copy to make DMA working if memory isn't allocated from the reserved memory region.

-The addressing interfaces in NOSVA scenario are in below.
+The interfaces in NOSVA scenario are in below.

 ***int wd_request_channel(struct wd_chan \*ch);***

 ***void wd_release_channel(struct wd_chan \*ch);***

 ***void \*wd_reserve_mem(struct wd_chan \*ch, size_t size);***

-***int wd_share_reserved_memory(struct wd_chan \*ch, struct wd_chan
-\*target_ch);***

 ***int wd_get_dma_from_va(struct wd_chan \*ch, void \*va);***